rwlumino/transformer/README.md

-#transformer - A lightweight CSS transform plugin
+#transformer - a lightweight CSS transform plugin

 ##How to Install
 ####CSS Import